PROJECT UPDATE

 “Captain Perk,” the watchman yells, “watch your step.
 Many are still alive!”

 WEATHERING THE STORM.
-Migratory birds crossing the U.S. Great Lakes often seek refuge and rest aboard ships, especially during inclement weather.
-Painting: Neil Davison / Pinterest.
+Migratory birds crossing the North American Great Lakes often seek refuge and rest aboard ships, especially during inclement weather.
+Painting: Neil Davison

 RECORDING MIGRATORY BIRDS.
-During both spring and fall, the coastal areas of the U.S. Great Lakes host massive migratory bird movements and provide essential stopover habitat for the travelers to rest and refuel.
+During both spring and fall, the coastal areas of the N. American Great Lakes host massive migratory bird movements and provide essential stopover habitat for the travelers to rest and refuel.
 Image: Derek Montgomery / MPR.

 September 2009.

-Sometime later an old magazine ended up on my desk with a note from a friend, You should read this.
+Sometime later, a frayed magazine landed on my desk with the note read this marking a page.
 By then, the captain had been gone for 20 years.

 - Anna Peterson, NatureWerks, excerpts from essays developed with funding from the Minnesota State Arts Board